Slamy/CDi_MiSTer/README.md

 * Fix reset behaviour / Core is unstable
 * Add auto start of titles using front panel "Play" button
 * Fix servo behaviour of always detecting a CD-i disc
+* Investigate desaturated colors / low contrast in "Photo CD Sample Disc"
+    * The colors seem to be a little bit to bright?
+    * For some reason MAME is really dark, also not accurate
 * MCD212: Add RGB555
     * Fixes DYUV Test on "Validation Disc"
 * Find a solution for the video mode reset during system resets